How to uninstall the TypicalInput adware?

 Malware Removal (Mac) | To eliminate possible malware infections, scan your Mac with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner. |

-TypicalInput is quite similar to many other apps, for example, to LeadingLibrary, MegaSource, EssentialElement.
-In conclusion, most of these apps are designed to generate ads, collect various data and/or promote some fake search engine by modifying certain browser settings.
-Either way, apps like TypicalInput should not be trusted, even if they are advertised as useful, legitimate.
+TypicalInput is similar to many other apps including, for example, LeadingLibrary, MegaSource, and EssentialElement.
+Most are designed to generate ads, collect data, and promote fake search engines by modifying certain browser settings.

 How did TypicalInput install on my computer?

-Pop-up window displayed once TypicalInput installation is over:
+Pop-up window displayed once TypicalInput installation is complete:

 Instant automatic Mac malware removal: